Access4all/adg/pages/knowledge/colours-and-contrast/formula/README.md

 # How to calculate colour contrast

 **Visual content (like text, icons, form controls, charts, etc.) needs to be easily perceivable.
 As such, it must clearly stand out visually from its background.
-There is a dedicated formula to examine the contrast ratio between two colours: it can be used to reveal whether an element's colour offers enough contrast to its background.**
+There is a dedicated formula to examine the contrast ratio between two colours: it can be used to reveal whether an element’s colour offers enough contrast to its background.**

 Please note that we are keeping technical explanations simple here.
 If you want to read a detailed definition of the colour contrast formula, please go to [contrast ratio (W3.org)](https://www.w3.org/TR/WCAG20/#contrast-ratiodef).